The City of Alton is committed to providing efficient services to improve the quality of life of its citizens.

 We believe that our commitment is the foundation of all our endeavors to make our community a better place now and for future generations.

-The City of Alton is a Home Rule municipality, incorporated in 1837.
-The City is governed by a Mayor and a seven member City Council.
+Description: The City of Alton is a Home Rule municipality, incorporated in 1837.
+The City is governed by a Mayor and a seven-member City Council.
 A City Clerk and a City Treasurer are also elected by the residents of Alton.
-All elected officials serve for four year terms.
+All elected officials serve for four-year terms.
 To view a list of committees, commissions, and boards of the City, please click here.

 The purpose of local government is to protect the health and safety of the residents, businesses, and visitors of the City.
 The City of Alton is divided into the following 12 departments: Mayor’s Office, City Clerk’s Office, City Treasurer’s Office, Comptroller’s Office, Human Resources and Civil Service, Development and Housing, Legal Department, Fire Department, Police Department, Parks and Recreation, Public Works, and Information Technology.
 Many of these departments have subdivisions within their department.
 The Building and Zoning Department is a subdivision of the Department of Development and Housing.
 Animal Control is a subdivision of the Public Works Department.
 The Sewer Department is also a subdivision of the Public Works Department.
 Forestry is a subdivision of Parks and Recreation.